ekoindia/empages/README.md

 ## Quick Start

-### Step 1) Customize and view your site
+### Step 1) Customize and view this site

-Enter your site name, description, avatar and many other options by editing the _config.yml file.
+Change site name, description, avatar and many other options by editing the _config.yml file.
 You can easily turn on Google Analytics tracking, Disqus commenting and social icons here too.

-Making a change to _config.yml (or any file in your repository) will force GitHub Pages to rebuild your site with jekyll.
-Your rebuilt site will be viewable a few seconds later at <https://yourgithubusername.github.io> - if not, give it ten minutes as GitHub suggests and it'll appear soon
+Making a change to _config.yml (or any file in your repository) will force GitHub Pages to rebuild the site with jekyll.
+The rebuilt site will be viewable a few seconds later at <https://ekoindia.github.io/empages> - if not, give it ten minutes as GitHub suggests and it'll appear soon

-> There are 3 different ways that you can make changes to your blog's files:
+> There are 3 different ways that you can make changes to the blog's files:

-> 1. Edit files within your new username.github.io repository in the browser at GitHub.com (shown below).
+> 1. Edit files here within this repository in the browser at GitHub.com (shown below).
 > 2. Use a third party GitHub content editor, like [Prose by Development Seed](http://prose.io).
 It's optimized for use with Jekyll making markdown editing, writing drafts, and uploading images really easy.
-> 3. Clone down your repository and make updates locally, then push them to your GitHub repository.
+> 3. Clone down this repository and make updates locally, then push them to GitHub.

 ![_config.yml](/images/config.png "_config.yml")

-### Step 2) Publish your first blog post
+### Step 2) Publish the first blog post

-Edit `/_posts/2014-3-3-Hello-World.md` to publish your first blog post.
+Edit `/_posts/2014-3-3-Hello-World.md` to publish the first blog post.
 This [Markdown Cheatsheet](http://www.jekyllnow.com/Markdown-Style-Guide/) might come in handy.

 ![First Post](/images/first-post.png "First Post")